Best Note-Taking Apps 2021

 The needs of students and scholars vary from those of professionals and business collaborators.
 Creatives, for example, are more interested in having diverse formatting options and templates that allow them to visually work on projects.
-Writers, on the other hand, value features such as footnotes, color-coding, rich text and markdown, above integration and collaboration requirements.
+Writers, on the other hand, value features such as footnotes, colour-coding, rich text and markdown, above integration and collaboration requirements.

 Not solely tied to the professional sphere, digital tools are also great for personal knowledge management.
 Sometimes a simple feature can make a huge difference in the usability of an app.
 Structure and features can make hoarding information easier but your files can still be cluttered without an organization system.
 On the flip side, your digital file closet could finally look as organized as your personal wardrobe.

 List of Apps

 It can be overwhelming figuring out which note app is best.
 Ultimately, the choice comes down to personal requirements and preferences.

-To give you a headstart to finding your favorite note app, we’ve collected a list of the top note apps of 2021.
+To give you a headstart to finding your favourite note app, we’ve collected a list of the top note apps of 2021.
 We provide the options, you merely have to make the choice!

 Hypernotes is a note app focusing on knowledge management.
 As a tool with the purpose of being more than just a digital notebook, the features of Hypernotes such as bi-directional linking and a semantic graph help users intuitively connect ideas and information within the app.
 Built to address the needs of many different note-takers, the app enables the creation of a knowledge database following the Zettelkasten method, a type of note-taking system.
 Diverse integration options as well as with other productivity apps in the Zenkit Suite grant users flexibility and the freedom for personalized configuration.

 2. Microsoft OneNote

 Microsoft invented OneNote as a note-taking app for everyone.
 OneNote enables users to organize notes, convert them into to-do lists, share them with friends or colleagues, and upload files through the web clipper function.
 OneNote works offline and can be combined with every Office product.
 New notes can be created and revised using your keyboard, a text marker or pen.